Acoustic Guitars

 • Great sound for an entry-level guitar

-• Guide inlays for helping newbies to learn to play
+• Guide inlays that help newcomers learn to play

 The cons of the guitar include: